shakoor7882/CI-CD-using-Jenkins-Sonarqube-ECR-and-ECS/README.md

 ### Launch EC2 instances each for jenkins, nexus and sonarqube
 - Login to AWS management console.
 - Go to EC2, launch instance.
-- On local machine, open cmd, checkout to ci-jenkins branch on vprofile-project repository.
+- On local machine, open cmd, checkout to ci-jenkins branch on project repository.
 - Checkout to ci-jenkins branch.
 - _Jenkins_
     - _OS_: ubuntu 20/18